How Much Does a Cosigner Help on Auto Loans?

 Many lenders require cosigners for applicants who have a low income or poor credit history.

-A cosigner with a good credit history can go a long way to mitigating the risk and gives you a better shot at getting a good loan for your vehicle.
+A cosigner with a good credit history can go a long way to mitigating the risk, and it gives you a better shot at getting a good loan for your vehicle.

-How much does a cosigner help on auto loans?
+How much does a cosigner help on car loans?

 A cosigner can make a significant difference in the loan terms you qualify for.
 And depending on your income and credit history, a cosigner may actually be required for you to qualify for any loan at all.